 Kim continued her athletic pursuits post-college by playing softball for the Coastal Athletics Women's Softball Team.
 She played for her coach and mentor Art Piteau for fourteen years and participated in many state championships, out-of-state tourneys and 5 national tournaments.

 In 2009 Kim's family and friends organized and held the first annual KAT-WALK in Kim's honor.
 The name of the event was formed using Kim's initials and the event is held along the beautiful Back Cove area of Portland, Maine.

-Now in it’s 9th year, this annual event has grown to embrace many more families affected by brain aneurysms including the family of Karolina A. Kurka, who passed from Brain Aneurysm in 2011.
+This annual event has grown to embrace many more families affected by brain aneurysms including the family of Karolina A. Kurka, who passed from Brain Aneurysm in 2011.
 This day is used to honor survivors and remember loved ones lost to this silent killer.